VladimirUE4/mafiamp-react-boilerplate-lua/README.md

 </div>

-This repository is a basic boilerplate for getting started with React in NUI.
+This repository is a basic boilerplate for getting started with React in NUI in MafiaMP.
 It contains several helpful utilities and is bootstrapped using `create-react-app`.
 It is for both browser and in-game based development workflows.